mohramadan911/gptcli/README.md

 # Features:

-**Generate bash commands for file manipulation, system administration, and more.
+- Generate bash commands for file manipulation, system administration, and more.

-Create Terraform modules for AWS, Azure, and GCP resources.
+- Create Terraform modules for AWS, Azure, and GCP resources.
-Easy-to-use CLI interface.
+- Easy-to-use CLI interface.

-Customizable command generation based on user preferences.**
+- Customizable command generation based on user preferences